homm/color-filters-reconstruction/README.md

     scratches, gradients, and JPEG artifacts.

 2. Process the identity image with a target software you prefer.
-    Speaking of Instagram, you need to transfer the identity image to your device and post that image with one of the filters applied.
+    Say, if you were using Instagram, you'd have to transfer the identity image to your device and post that image with one of the filters applied.
     After that, you'll see filtered identity image in your camera roll.
     Well, just transfer it back.